Reticular formation: Developmental influences

-Descending reticulospinal tracts
+Descending reticulospinal system

-The reticulospinal tracts, also known as the descending or anterior reticulospinal tracts, are extrapyramidal motor tracts that descend from the reticular formation in two tracts to act on the motor neurons supplying the trunk and proximal limb flexors and extensors.
+The reticulospinal tracts, are extrapyramidal motor tracts that descend from the reticular formation in two tracts to act on the motor neurons supplying the trunk and proximal limb flexors and extensors.
 The reticulospinal tracts are involved mainly in locomotion and postural control, although they do have other functions as well.
 The descending reticulospinal tracts are one of four major cortical pathways to the spinal cord for musculoskeletal activity.
-The reticulospinal tracts works with the other three pathways to give a coordinated control of movement, including delicate manipulations.
+The reticulospinal tracts work with the other three pathways to give a coordinated control of movement, including delicate manipulations.
 The four pathways can be grouped into two main system pathways – a medial system and a lateral system.
-The medial system includes the reticulospinal pathway and the vestibulospinal pathway, and this system provides control of posture.
-The corticospinal and the rubrospinal tract pathways belong to the lateral system which provides fine control of movement.
+The medial system includes the reticulospinal tract and the vestibulospinal tract, and provides control of posture.
+The corticospinal tract and the rubrospinal tract belong to the lateral system which provides fine control of movement.

-Medial and lateral tracts

-This descending tract is divided into two parts, the medial (or pontine) and lateral (or medullary) reticulospinal tracts (MRST and LRST).
+The reticulospinal tracts are the medial reticulospinal tract, and the lateral reticulospinal tract.